OutpostPublications/Outpost-Contextly-Theme-Integration-Kit/README.md

    {{> integrations/contextly}}
 ```

-7. To display the main Contextly recommendation module at the end of posts, you need to add the main Contextly module in the post file in your theme where you would like it to display.
-This is typically right after the end of the post and before the comments or author bio box.
+7. To display the main Contextly recommendation module at the end of posts, you need to add the main Contextly module in the your theme's post or post files, where you would like it to display.
+This is typically right after the end of the post content and before the comments or author bio box.
 This file is typically called post.hbs.
 To place the module, paste the code below under the {content} section and above the comments or author bio.

 If your theme has multiple post templates (like Biron Theme's Nikko theme), you will need to put this code in each post template you want it to appear in.
+These files generally start with "custom".

 ```
     {{> integrations/contextly-module}}